-K. Field Test Kits (FTK) submitted with evidence are NOT to be thrown away/disposed of.
-If received in the evidence container, the FTK needs to be placed in a heat-sealed bag to render it safe.
-The kit does not require an item number and should be included in the analysts notes and report or it can be combined with other non-analyzed items..
+O. Field Test Kits (FTK) submitted with evidence are NOT to be thrown away/disposed of.
+If received in the evidence container, the field test kit needs to be placed in a heat-sealed bag to render it safe.
+The kit does not require an item number and should be included in the analysts notes and report or it can be combined with other non-analyzed items.
 Examples: